garrandall/popular-music-data/tracks/i-don-t-need-your-love-angelina.md

 Y no quiero tu amor!
 Ya no quiero mas!

-I dont need your - No!
+I don't need your - No!
 No!
 No!
-I dont need your - No!
+I don't need your - No!
 No!
 No!
-I dont need your love no more
+I don't need your love no more
-I dont need your - No!
+I don't need your - No!
 No!
 No!
-I dont need your - No!
+I don't need your - No!
 No!
 No!
-I dont need your love no more
+I don't need your love no more

-I dont need your - No!
+I don't need your - No!
 No!
 No!
-I dont need your - No!
+I don't need your - No!
 No!
 No!
-I dont need your love no more
+I don't need your love no more
-I dont need your - No!
+I don't need your - No!
 No!
 No!
-I dont need your - No!
+I don't need your - No!
 No!
 No!
-I dont need your love no more
+I don't need your love no more